bcreasy/bcreasy.github.io/_posts/2016-01-24-site-resdesign.markdown

 The site itself is still statically generated and contains zero javascript.
 This ensures a fast page load times with the added benefit of being very secure.
 I simply clone my repository, commit/push whatever work is needed, then run `jekyll build`.
 This generates everything to a `_site` directory which I can then just rsync up to my server.
 I like this workflow.

 Now that I'm on an up-to-date framework, I'll likely start playing around more with redesigning the site often.
 I may actually write more content.
 I have a long list of post ideas written down.

+Some TODO items:

+- Find somewhere to put the little "about" blurb on the main page
+- Maybe include Twitter and Strava feeds again